Skip to main content

 Admin

 Admins have the highest level of access.
 This is usually the creator of the account, but additional admins can be designated for the company.
+It's recommended to have at least 2 admins on an account.
 This role can create shifts and manage employees for all locations.
 They are also the only role that can make changes to company settings such as hours of operation, restrictions for employees, and the ability to allow shift exchanges.
 In addition, admins are the only role given access to Labor Cost functions and settings by default, which control settings such as overtime rules and wages.

 Manager